Skip to main content

 High income alone does not settle it.
 Compare the route you can actually use (public-insurance eligibility versus private underwriting), your household setup, and the fact that freelancers generally do not receive an employer premium contribution.
 PKV can still be worth comparing, but include the risk that some applicants with pre-existing conditions may not get coverage.

 The cited rule is that at business start, freelancers can choose statutory or private insurance regardless of income.
-A key checkpoint in the provided sources is status: if you move permanent residence to Germany and register freelance activity there, the source says you can access public insurance.
+A key checkpoint is your status: if you move permanent residence to Germany and register freelance activity there, you can access public insurance.

 It depends on system and plan.
 In GKV, non-earning family members may be covered via Familienversicherung, but eligibility details must be checked against current rules.
 In PKV, do not assume family members are automatically included without extra cost.
 Before choosing, request a written household-cost scenario so you can see how partner or child coverage would be priced in your case.